 UCM’s master’s in Education, with a focus on TESL, helps you understand the process of acquiring a second language so you can teach English as an additional language more effectively.
 You’ll study advanced teaching theories and how to guide ESL and EFL students to improve their English speaking, reading, writing and listening skills.

-In our MSE program for English language learning, offered at both our Warrensburg and Lee’s Summit campuses, you’ll learn how to support adult ESL students in the United States and prepare for teaching EFL abroad.
+In our MSE program for English language learning, courses are offered at our Warrensburg and Lee’s Summit campuses, as well as online.
+You’ll learn how to support adult ESL students in the United States and prepare for teaching EFL abroad.

 Renowned TESL faculty